1. About

 drop down menu.

 The MIDI indicator light will blink if BUTT receives a MIDI message.
-This allows you to verify the connection between BUTT and your MIDI device.
+This allows

 The MIDI Command list shows you which parts of BUTT can be controlled via CC messages.